Ecological Engineering (Master of Science)

 In addition, your methodological and social skills enable you to involve all relevant stakeholders and interested parties in projects on a case-specific basis and to advise them at a highly professional level.
 In addition, you acquire a high level of team working skills through a large number of projects during your studies and can identify research questions and create, implement, evaluate and communicate appropriate projects.

 How do you apply for a place of study?

 During the application period you can easily apply for a place in the winter semester via the application portal TUMonline.
 Upload your documents for admission to the Ecological Engineering program directly in the portal.

 The prerequisite for application is a qualified bachelor's degree of at least six semesters in the fields of landscape architecture and landscape planning, biology, geography, environmental engineering, agricultural or forestry sciences or related study programs, which you have acquired at a German or foreign university.

 In addition, you also have to provide an English language certificate for this degree program.
 This can be done through relevant tests, but also through 10 credits of English-language modules from your bachelor's degree or a bachelor's thesis written in English.

 In a subsequent aptitude assessment, we will check whether you have the prerequisites and motivation for the program.

 If you are subsequently admitted, you must submit a few certified paper copies for enrolment.

-Already in the middle of your master's degree in Ecological Engineering?
+Already in the middle of your master's degree in Ecological Engineering/ Environmental Planning and Ecological Engineering?
 Everything you need!

 The degree chart gives you an overview and recommendation, which modules you should take in which semester according to academic and examination regulations (FPSO).